bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 4. The main algorithm logic has been changed.
 For more information, see the function docstrings of `Static_Performance` and `Iterative_Performance` in `main.py`.
 As discussed with Ranjan, we will be using the `Static_Performance` method for now.
 5. Major flagged errors have been resolved.
 All core programs in the `Data` folder can now be included when running the UI.
 6. The `Timeseries` class has been refactored to hold data in a pd.Series instead of two lists for memory efficiency, indexing, etc.
+7. Tests for `StatsCalculations.py` have been added.
+Tests are being run on `Test Manager.csv` in the `tests` folder.

+## TODO
+- Modify the way we calculate drawdown (area instead of max).
+- Write tests for any functions you write.
+Start with StatsCalculations.py.
+Create new datasets to test on if necessary.
+- Determine edge case behaviour:
+    - Omega ratio can't be calculated in time periods with no negative returns.
+    - How to handle clusters containing only 1 program.
+(Should we enforce min cluster size?)
+    - How to handle case where drawdown never recovers?
+    - etc.
+- Implement new metrics to measure the programs' performance.
+- Implement new ways to display the data/results.
+- Implement functionality that allows the user to specify which datasets to use.
+Potential extensions: random dataset generator, filter datasets based on different properties, etc.

 ## Current list of programs:
 - Aegeri Capital